Mikey Walsh

-Mikey Walsh (born 22 September 1980) is a British writer and columnist.
+Mikey Walsh (born 22 September 1980) is a British writer and columnist, best known for his autobiography Gypsy Boy and its follow-up, Gypsy Boy on the Run.

-Biography
+Early life

-Walsh was brought up to be a bare-knuckle fighter in the Romani community, but being gay, he was forced to leave his family and culture in 1996.
+Walsh was born on 22 September 1980.
+He brought up to be a bare-knuckle fighter in the Romani community.
+He was forced to leave his family and culture in 1996 after coming out as gay.